alan-johnson/mlgradle-docker/README.md

-# ML-GRADLE Hands-On Exercises
+# Docker Example Tasks for MarkLogic's ML-GRADLE plug-in

-## Episode 3 - Customizing Deployments with ml-gradle
+Utilize these Groovy tasks along with MarkLogic's ml-gradle Gradle plug-in to deploy MarkLogic configurations to Docker containers.
+The tasks encapsulate common Docker container tasks such as creating new Docker containers from existing images, removing containers, starting and stopping containers.

-This episode investigates extending configurations created in **Episode 2**.
-We will extend our configurations to include application code for our Star Wars web page project.
-The web page will also extract data from our Star Wars content database then display the data in Google Charts.
-We will also load content to our Star Wars database by using an **ml-gradle** MarkLogic Content Pump (MLCP) task.
+An example setting.gradle and build.gradle file along with an example MarkLogic configuration project demonstrate using the Docker tasks.
+The build.gradle file utilizes Gradle task dependencies to create a Docker container from an existing image then call the "ml-gradle" mlDeploy task to create an example database and MarkLogic REST application server.

 ## Requirements

-To successfully do the hands-on portions for this episode, make sure you have the following installed.
+To successfully use these Docker Groovy tasks, make sure you have the following installed and/or created.

 * Ensure you have a 64-bit Operating System. *Important: MarkLogic Server runs only on 64-bit operating systems.*
-* MarkLogic Server, Version 9.0-3 or greater installed and started. <http://developer.marklogic.com/products>
+* A Docker image created with MarkLogic Server, Version 9.0-5 or greater installed and started. <http://developer.marklogic.com/products>
 * Java, Version 1.8 or greater. <https://java.com/en/download/>
 * Gradle, Version 3.5 or greater. <https://gradle.org/install/>
-* An internet connection to pull dependencies from Gradle repositories.
+* An internet connection to pull dependencies, including the MarkLogic ml-gradle plug-in from Gradle repositories.

-## Episode 3 Hands-On Instructions
+## Using the Example Project

 This episode is divided into 2 different folders.
 These folder represent the final results of each part.
 We will be running Gradle tasks on the command prompt (Windows) or in Terminal (CentOS/RedHat or MacOS).